External Attack Surface Management (EASM): The Complete Starter Guide

 Vulnerability scoring can be done automatically based on the following criteria:

-- Exploitability: The ease at which attackers can exploit the vulnerability.
+• Exploitability.
+The ease at which attackers can exploit the vulnerability.
 This is measured using EPSS (Exploit Prediction Scoring System) score that’s calculated based on exploit availability and complexity, asset exposure, and other parameters.
-EPSS has a scale from 0 to 1 where 1 is highest likelihood of exploitation.
+EPSS has a scale from 0 to 1 where 1 is the highest likelihood of exploitation.

-- Relevance: The likelihood that the organization would be targeted by malicious actors.
+• Relevance.
+The likelihood that the organization would be targeted by malicious actors known for exploiting certain vulnerabilities.

 Step #3: Vulnerability Remediation

 At this point, security teams devise remediation plans to address high-priority vulnerabilities and implement these with the EASM platform’s help.
-Team leaders can assign, track, and close tasks within the platform, fostering collaboration and expediting remediation for faster attack surface reduction.
+EASM platforms usually have integrations with bug tracking or project management systems such as Atlassian Jira to help team leaders quickly assign, track, and close tasks related to vulnerability remediation to speed up attack surface reduction.

 With organizations often requiring days to resolve a security issue, automated remediation workflows are crucial in reducing the MTTR (mean time to resolution).